 Christine Peloquin is a 2-D mixed media artist who has been selling her artwork for 30 years.
 She is currently showing her work at Arts on Douglas Gallery in New Smyrna Beach, Bennett Galleries in Knoxville, TN, and Studio E Gallery in Palm Beach Gardens.
 She has also shown in numerous galleries around the country including Atelier Galleries in Asheville, NC and Charleston, SC, Matre Gallery, Atlanta, GA, Longstreth-Goldberg Gallery in Naples, Hanson Gallery, Knoxville, TN, Loretta Goodwin Gallery, Birmingham, AL, Blue Gallery, Kansas City, MO, Orlando Museum of Art Gift Shop and Kristal Gallery, Sugarbush, VT to name a few.

-Christine has been teaching her mixed media techniques since 2009 and offers workshops at her studio at 6th Avenue Art Studios and across Florida and the US.
+Christine has been teaching her mixed media techniques since 2009 and offers workshops at her studio at McRae Art Studios and across the US.
 You can see a complete resume here and a list of workshop venues here.
 She has won many awards including the recent Florida Watercolor Society Online Show and did a demo of her work at their convention in 2016.
 She was recently on the cover of Somerset Studios Magazine.

 “The joy in this process of collaging, drawing and painting is the instinctual choices of rendering and harmonizing what I will cover up and what I will leave to be revealed.”